 - Bertha Rachael Palmer (Author of books and other WCTU publications)

-- Frances Pride Parks (President Of the West Virginia WCTU; national corresponding secretary of the WCTU)
+- Frances Pride Parks (Head of West Virginia WCTU.
+Also national corresponding secretary of the WCTU.)

 - Minnie Williams Pearson

 - Eliza Eubank Peterson